gcr-solutions/recommender-system-dev-workshop/docs/prerequisite/workspace/ec2/README.en.md

 {{% notice info %}}

-if the information is empty, please check run `tail /var/log/user-data.log` to check the log, maker sure init script finished successfully, then **re-login** the EC2.
+if the information is empty, please run `tail /var/log/user-data.log` to check the init log, maker sure init script finished successfully, then **re-login** the EC2.

 {{% /notice %}}